 Food co-ops: making us healthier together

-“We recommend a targeted approach, establishing co-ops in areas of low socioeconomic status, where people have a greater likelihood of having lower intakes of fruit and vegetables,” the researchers write.
-“It was clear from our research that co-ops located in areas of disadvantage had a focus on affordability, a very important barrier to fruit and vegetable intake.”
+“We recommend a targeted approach,” the researchers write.
+“Establishing co-ops in low socioeconomic areas, where people are also more likely to have lower fruit and vegetable intakes.
+It was clear from our research that co-ops in areas of disadvantage had a focus on affordability.
+This is a very important barrier to fruit and vegetable intake.”

 To find a food co-op near you, head to Local Harvest.
 This site is also a great resource for finding community gardens, organic retailers and food box systems.